solana-foundation/solana-improvement-documents/proposals/0023-asynchronous-program-execution-and-broadcast.md

 This feature changes how the ledger is broadcast and executed.
 It separates proposing blocks full of user transactions from blocks with votes.
-It allows for N concurrent proposers of user transaction blocks, and it allows for asynchronous execution of user blocks.
+It allows for N concurrent builders of user transaction blocks, and it allows for asynchronous execution of user blocks.

 ## Motivation